 - Date of birth

-- Volunteer's full DOB should only be visible if the volunteer is under 18 (e.g. 3 Jul 2004) or if the logged in user has permission1 to see it.
-For other users, it should only show partial DOB (e.g. 25 Aug).
+- Volunteer's full DOB is only be visible if the volunteer is under 18 (e.g. 3 Jul 2004) or if the logged in user has permission1 to see it.
+For other users, it will only show their birthday (e.g. 25 Aug).
+This is because it can be nice to celebrate a volunteer's birthday, as we often do with staff.
+It's often seen as good volunteer management and recognition in teams where volunteers and staff work together day to day.

 - On call

-- Show the user On call status and remaining time4.
+- If On call functionality is being used, this shows the user's On call status and remaining time4.

 At the top of user banner, you will find other actions you can perform against a user record if you have the right permission.

-However, if you update a consent, the tool tip next to consent updated logs on password & privacy will state who had updated it.
+If you update a consent, the tool tip next to consent updated logs on password & privacy will state who had updated it without you needing to check the logs.

 You cannot assume the identity of an inactive user.

-From the "More" tab, you can select to edit any recognition owned by the volunteer, and you can also download the recognition certification if available.
+From the "More" tab, you can select to edit any recognition on the volunteer's record and you can also download the recognition certification associated with it.

-You can download a recognition certificate and add as an attachment, os the certificate will be available for the volunteer to download.
+You can download a recognition certificate and add as an attachment, or the certificate will be available for the volunteer to download.

 The activities tab allows the supervisor to do add, edit and delete activities on behalf of the user.